Lalden

 Lalden is a municipality in the district of Visp in the canton of Valais in Switzerland.

+In a recent census, in 2023, it was found that its population is 733.

 History

 Lalden is first mentioned in 1218 as Laudona.
 In 1540 it was mentioned as Lalden.

 Geography

 Lalden has an area, As of 2011, of 1.3 km2.
 Of this area, 40.5% is used for agricultural purposes, while 16.7% is forested.
 Of the rest of the land, 26.2% is settled (buildings or roads) and 16.7% is unproductive land.

 The municipality is located in the Visp district, on the northern edge of the Rhone valley near Visp.
 It consists of the old village surrounded by new construction.

 Coat of arms

 The blazon of the municipal coat of arms is Gules, a Latin Cross Argent issuant from Coupeaux Vert between three Mullets [of Six] Or.